 Requesters will be notified, in writing, of the outcome of the assessment, along with a clear explanation of the reasoning behind it.

-What if I don't agree with the Traffic Liaison Officer's recommendation?
+What if I do not agree with the Traffic Liaison Officer's recommendation?

 Appeals can be made in writing to the Corporate Lead (Network Management):

-A decision on whether the appeal is upheld or rejected will be fed back to the customer within 6 weeks of receipt.
+A decision on whether an appeal is upheld or rejected will given to you within 6 weeks of receipt.